23ewrdtf/notes/README.md

 ## Observations

 Nsclient, even the latest version needs to be redesigned, I shouldn't be spending so much time trying to make it work.

+Can we let vi editor finally die please?